-If your loved one has dementia, deciding when they can no longer drive is a difficult decision.
-They may react in different ways:
+If your loved one has dementia , deciding when they can no longer drive may be difficult.
+They may react in different ways.

 - They may be aware they are having problems, and they may be relieved to stop driving.

 - They may feel their independence is being taken away.

 Signs That Driving May No Longer be Safe

 People with signs of dementia should have regular driving tests.
 Even if they pass a driving test, they should be retested in 6 months.

 If your loved one does not want you getting involved in their driving, get help from their health care provider, lawyer, or other family members.

 Even before you see driving problems in someone with dementia, look for signs that the person may not be able to drive safely, such as:

 - Mood swings or getting angry more easily